mwvaughn/cshl-biovis-install-oculus/README.md

 1. Download the Windows 64-bit installer from Continuum Analytics.
 There is also a copy of each in your Installers folder.
 Links: [Python 2.7](https://repo.continuum.io/archive/Anaconda2-4.2.0-Windows-x86_64.exe) | [Python 3.5](https://repo.continuum.io/archive/Anaconda3-4.2.0-Windows-x86_64.exe)

 ## Applications and Utilities

-Copies of all these downloads are in the Installers folder on your workshop computer.
+Copies of every download referenced below are in the "Installers/Applications and Utilities" folder on your workshop computer.

+### Google Chrome

+[Google Chrome](https://www.google.com/chrome/index.html) is a fast, secure, and free web browser built for the modern web.
+It can sync bookmarks across all your devices, fills out forms automatically, and so much more.
+We prefer it because it's very compliant with modern WWW standards.

+* Download Chrome for Windows standalone installer [ChromeStandaloneSetup64.exe](https://www.google.com/intl/en/chrome/browser/desktop/index.html?standalone=1#)

+If you prefer to use a non-Google branded version of the same code, you could use [Chromium](https://download-chromium.appspot.com/).
+We do not recommend it for general use in this course, as we have not tested against it at all and the developers themselves say that it may be "tremendously buggy".

 ### ChimeraX